kshirley/ShearerBot/README.md

 4. Input the prediction that maximizes the expected number of points earned.

 So - to be clear, there is no novel modeling or forecasting of football outcomes going on here.
 I just treat the befair odds as the most accurate current estimates of the probabilities of each match outcome, and compute the optimal strategy based on the combination of these odds and the current aggregated picks of the rest of the pool participants.
 In a way, it's kind of boring, since I'm not expressing any personal opinions about any matches.
 But it's probably just about the best default method that's available for making predictions.
-One could deviate slightly from these predictions based on one's personal opinion and still be confident that he/she would have a competitive entry.
+You could deviate slightly from these predictions based on your personal opinion and still be confident that you would have a competitive entry.

 ### A Single-match Example

-To see how this all works, here is an example and some code snippets illustrating how to predict an example match: the 2015-09-27 match between Watford and Crystal Palace.
+To see how this all works, here is an example and some code snippets illustrating how to predict an example match: the 2015-09-27 match between Watford and Crystal Palace, in week 7 of the EPL season.

 #### Downloading the Grid